-- Increase the marketing effort in the two largest sectors, Building & Commercial and Transport to guarantee identifying plenty of new work for the foreseeable future, and also maintain a presence in the Energy sector as a potentially niche sector - Continue to show no preference to country or job size.
+- Increase the marketing effort in the building and commercial, energy and water & sewage sectors, but reduce it in the industrial and transport sectors. - Continue to show no preference to country or job size.

 The marketing strategy will be reassessed each period depending upon the current forecast of the future market trend.